 The tale of a singing sensation forced to return to her tiny Indiana hometown just in time for Thanksgiving is a little bit sexy, a little bit sweet and a whole lotta hilarious.

 Enjoy this sneak peek:

 Derrick didn’t seem to mind her lapse into brainlessness.
 He merely chuckled and stepped away to strip off his T-shirt, revealing the muscles she’d been fantasizing about all night.
-Hair dusted his chest, down to
+Hair dusted his chest, narrowing down to …

 Oh my.
 They weren’t in high school anymore.
-This Derrick was all man and finally, all hers.
+This Derrick was all man, and finally, all hers.
 She raised her eyes back to his face too late.
 He’d caught her looking.